List of Top of the Pops presenters: 1980s–1991

 The close association with Radio 1 continued into the 1980s, with all TOTP presenters drawn from the ranks of DJs at the station.
 The list below represents the main TOTP presenters during this period with many other Radio 1 DJs, for example Liz Kershaw, Adrian Juste and Adrian John also appearing on special programmes such as Christmas broadcasts and milestones for TOTP or Radio 1.
 For this reason, the 30 September 1982 show celebrating Radio 1's fifteenth birthday affords Annie Nightingale, in her one and only appearance and as one of nineteen presenters that day, the honour of being the first female presenter of Top of the Pops, beating Janice Long – who would go on to present TOTP regularly for nearly six years – by three months.

-By the end of the decade, the bond with Radio 1 seemed unbreakable with the show being simulcast on the station from 1988 and even traffic reporters like Sybil Ruscoe trying their hand at presenting TOTP.
 Presenters were also brought in from children's television, including Children's BBC presenters Andy Crane and Simon Parkin, Blue Peters Caron Keating, and Anthea Turner and Jenny Powell who worked together on Saturday morning show UP2U.
-With the exception of Turner, who presented until 1991, all appointments were short-lived proving indicative of the diffusion TOTP was about to undergo from Radio 1 in the 1990s.